FACTBOX-What is a windfall tax and when has Britain used it? | Headlines

 HOW HAVE SUCH TAXES BEEN USED IN BRITAIN BEFORE?
 BANK WINDFALL TAX, 1981

-Conservative prime minister Margaret Thatcher's finance minister Geoffrey Howe imposed a windfall tax on banks that had made excess profits, having been largely protected from the effects of the recession.
-It charged 2.5% of their non-interest-bearing current account deposits to raise around 400 million pounds ($504 million).
+Conservative prime minister Margaret Thatcher's finance minister Geoffrey Howe imposed a windfall tax on banks that had made excess profits, having been largely protected from the effects of recession.
+It charged 2.5% of their non-interest bearing current account deposits to raise around 400 million pounds ($504 million).
 SUPPLEMENTARY PETROLEUM DUTY, 1981

 WHICH OTHER COUNTRIES HAVE LEVIED THEM?
 SPAIN